L I V I N G I N C A M B O D I A

 Are you planning to live in Cambodia and wondering about prices in Phnom Penh?
 Relocation Vietnam is your friend in the city and is happy to help you with your move.

-To introduce you to the cost of living in this country, some points of comparison between the capital Phnom Penh and other places in the world :
+To introduce you to the cost of living, here are some updated comparisons between Phnom Penh and other cities around the world (2025):

-The cost of living in Phnom Penh is 31% cheaper than in Lyon, France.
+Phnom Penh is 39% cheaper than Lyon, France.

-The cost of living in Phnom Penh is 19% cheaper than in Seoul, South Korea.
+Phnom Penh is 22% cheaper than Seoul, South Korea.

-The cost of living in Phnom Penh is 54% cheaper than in Hong Kong, China.
+Phnom Penh is 52% cheaper than Hong Kong, China.

-The cost of living in Phnom Penh is 43% cheaper than in Dubai, Qatar.
+Phnom Penh is 44% cheaper than Dubai, UAE.

 Living in Cambodia: Expatriates' Property Rights